Laravel-Backpack/docs/5.x/crud-fields.md

 <a name="phone"></a>
 ### phone <span class="badge badge-pill badge-info">PRO</span>

-Show a telephone input and let the user choose a flag from dropdown.
+Show a telephone number input.
+Lets the user choose the prefix using a flag from dropdown.

 ```php
 [   // phone